9 Ways to Deal With High Mortgage Rates

 4. Opt for an Adjustable-Rate Mortgage

-While you can't control the economy, you can take steps to improve your credentials as an applicant.
-You can technically get approved for a conventional loan with a credit score of 620 or above, and some government-backed loan programs go even lower.
-But if you want to qualify for a low interest rate, your best bet is to have a score in the mid- to upper-700s.
+While you can't control the economy, you can take steps to improve your appeal as an applicant.
+You can typically get approved for a conventional loan with a credit score of 620 or above, and requirements for some government-backed loan programs are even lower.
+However, if you want to qualify for a lower interest rate, your best bet is to have a score in the mid- to upper-700s.

 Building your credit score can take time, but even moderate changes could have a positive impact on your interest rate.
 Check your credit score and credit report to assess your current standing and to identify areas where you can improve.

-Mortgage interest rates are constantly fluctuating, and even if they've recently made a significant shift upward, chances are that they'll come down again at some point.
+Mortgage interest rates are constantly fluctuating, and even when they make a significant shift upward, chances are that they'll come down again at some point.
 While it's impossible to predict when interest rates will hit another sweet spot for borrowers, it can be wise to wait until they've reached a level that allows you to buy the home you want without breaking the bank.

 If you also want to work on building your down payment or improving your credit while you wait, keep an eye on the latest interest rates to gauge your readiness.